franklinetush1/alx-pre_course/0x01-git/README.md

-creating and pushing files and folders
+creating and pushing files and folders edit